AbdullayevaF/digidigi-camera-finder/README.md

 For beginners, these specifications often make the decision-making process more difficult instead of easier.

-Gidigidi aims to simplify this experience by helping users choose a camera based on what they actually want to do with it.
+DigiDigi aims to simplify this experience by helping users choose a camera based on what they actually want to do with it.

 ---